dougeby/IntuneDocs/intune-azure/configure-devices/device-restrictions-for-afw.md

 - **Smart Lock and other trust agents** - Lets you control the Smart Lock feature on compatible devices.
 This phone capability, sometimes known as a trust agent, lets you disable or bypass the device lock screen password if the device is in a trusted location (for example, when it's connected to a specific Bluetooth device, or when it's close to an NFC tag) You can use this setting to prevent users from configuring Smart Lock.

 ## Custom policy settings
-Use the Microsoft Intune **Android for Work custom configuration policy** to deploy OMA-URI settings that can be used to control features on Android for Work devices.
+Use the Microsoft Intune **Android for Work custom configuration policy** to assign OMA-URI settings that can be used to control features on Android for Work devices.
 These are standard settings that many mobile device manufacturers use to control device features.

-This capability is intended to allow you to deploy Android settings that are not configurable with Intune policies.
+This capability is intended to allow you to assign Android settings that are not configurable with Intune policies.
 Intune supports a limited number of Android custom policies at present.
 See the examples in this topic to find out which policies you can configure.

 ### General settings